IBM/CognitiveConcierge/README.md

 ## Prerequisite
 * **Obtain a Google Places API Key for Web:** For this project, you'll need an API Key from Google Places, so that app can have access to review text which will be sent to the Natural Language Understanding service for analysis.
 Instructions for obtaining a key can be found [here](https://developers.google.com/places/web-service/get-api-key).
-Once you have an API Key, go to the Google Developer's Console, and enable the Google Places API for iOS as well.
+Once you have an API Key, go to the [Google Developer's Console](https://console.developers.google.com/flows/enableapi?apiid=places_backend&reusekey=true), create a project, add your API key and enable the Google Places API for iOS as well.
 Make note of the API key for later use in your server and iOS applications.

+If you haven't so yet, you also need to download and install the following:
 * [Carthage Dependency Manager](https://github.com/Carthage/Carthage/releases)
 * [CocoaPods](https://cocoapods.org/?q=cvxv)

 ## Steps
-Use the following steps top deploy the application
+Use the following steps to deploy the application
 - Deploy the Server Application
 - Update Conversation Service
 - Run the IOS Application